lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ```

 `@script`
-Let's do a few exercises to review and test your cohort knowledge!
+Alright, let's do a few exercises to review and test your cohort knowledge!